 Community engagement services introduce and connect clients to community supports, resources and activities to help the waiver participant fully access their community for daily living needs or to reduce social isolation.

-Teleservice is an available service delivery option if chosen by the participant or their guardian (if appropriate), appropriately meets the participant's assessed needs as documented in their person-centered service plan and is provided within the scope of the service being delivered.
-This service may be received in person or via teleservice as identified in the PCSP.
-The waiver participant selects whether they want to receive the service in person, via teleservice, or a combination of both.
-Teleservice is a remote service delivery method where the service is delivered by the provider to the participant via phone, video, computer, or other technology and that the technology and data storage is HIPAA compliant.
+Remote service delivery is an available service delivery option if chosen by the participant or their guardian (if appropriate), appropriately meets the participant's assessed needs as documented in their PCSP and is provided within the scope of the service being delivered.
+Service may be received in person or via telehealth as identified in the person-centered service plan.
+The waiver participant selects whether they want to receive service in person, via telehealth, or a combination of both.
+Remote service delivery means that the service is delivered by the provider to the participant via phone, video, computer, or other technology and that the assistive technology is HIPAA compliant.
+Assurances: